Does Milk Get Moldy And Is It Safe To Drink?

 Should Mucor mold have developed, the growth would initially appear white and have a fluffy texture, with this turning more yellow over time.

 Milk would have usually spoiled before becoming moldy, so it will also have begun to thicken and become lumpy, with splits and cracks on its surface.
+It may also have a sour smell and taste while the container it is in may have begun to expand, which indicates gas production from bacterial growth.

 How to prevent milk from growing mold